kahlil/node-kirby-linkpost/README.md

-# kirby-linkpost
+# node-kirby-linkpost

-Create a new link post entry in a Kirby blog.
+Create a new link post entry in a Kirby blog using the command line.

 ## Requirements